-Lemon Tetra (Hyphessobrycon pulchripinnis) Fish Species Profile
+Lemon Tetra (Hyphessobrycon pulchripinnis) Species Profile & Care Guide

 The Lemon Tetra is a peaceful easy to take care of small fish that can adapt in many different water conditions making it an ideal fish for the community tank.